eunchong0204/OLD_bios611_project1/README.md

 Introduction
 ------------
- Watching a movie is one of the most favorite hobbies these days.
+ Watching a movie is one of the favorite hobbies these days.
-It is interesting to see which movie genre is popular
+It is interesting to see which movie genre is now most profitable.

 Dataset
 --------